raychungno1/DataStructs/README.md

 ---

 ## Linked Lists: Singly Linked (SLL), Doubly Linked (DLL), & Circular Linked (CLL)
-Due to the similarity of the SLL, DLL, and CLL implementations, their documentations are combined into one section.
-The CLL implementation is also doubly linked.

 These Linked Lists are represented by a pointer that points the the first node of the list.
 Stack & Queue behavior can also be modeled using these Linked List implementations.

 The SLL implementation uses the following structure: